-To be considered for funding under this absolute priority, applicants must meet the application requirements contained in this priority.
-Any project funded under this priority also must meet the programmatic and administrative requirements specified in the priority.
+To be considered for funding under the Preparation of Special Education, Early Intervention, and Related Services Leadership Personnel absolute priority, all program applicants must meet the application requirements contained in the priority.
+All projects funded under the absolute priority also must meet the programmatic and administrative requirements specified in the priority.